-In the last few years, the amount scams, incomplete work, and unfair payment amounts reported to the Better Business Bureau regarding contractors has been steadily increasing, here are some tips to choosing the right contractor for your Travertine tile install!
+In the last few years, the amount scams, incomplete work, and unfair payment amounts reported to the Better Business Bureau regarding contractors has been steadily increasing, here are some tips to choosing the right contractor for your Travertine tile or paver install!

-Choosing the right travertine tile contractor shouldn’t be the hardest part of your pool deck or home remodel, but if you choose the wrong one, it can create significant problems long-term and cause stress until the project is completed.
+Choosing the right travertine contractor shouldn’t be the hardest part of your pool deck or home remodel, but if you choose the wrong one, it can create significant problems long-term and cause stress until the project is completed.
 It’s important to be mindful of the process and avoid hire someone that doesn’t have the proper credentials or refuses to ask questions.
-Here are some tips for hiring the best tile contractor for you.
+Here are some tips for hiring the best travertine contractor for you.

 Travertine Contractor Referrals

 Even if you are trying to create a pool that is the talk of the neighborhood and rivals your neighbor’s newly installed pool deck, it may be best to use their contractor.
-Referrals are a great way to find a travertine tile contractor because it could prevent you from overpaying or being scammed.
+Referrals are a great way to find a travertine contractor because it could prevent you from overpaying or being scammed.
 It may also be helpful to review past contracts and negotiations if you have never done it before.
 Referred contractors are also more likely to do a good job if they know that someone you knew liked their work or they may give better rates.
 Although knowing someone who’s used a contractor in the past may be helpful, sometimes it may not be the best fit for your project or you may not be getting the best workers – so if your cousin’s son just started a tile contracting business, it may be a good idea to go over other options too.

 Research Contractor Credentials

 It’s all too common that people hear about horror stories of travertine tile or home contractors over charging for work, not completing the work, or making fraudulent claims – so it’s important that you protect yourself from scams.
 One of the most important things to make sure before hiring is to check to see if the contractor is “bonded”, insured, and has the correct license.